zelenij/orderbook/README.md

 cmake <path-to-dir>
 make

-The resulting binaries are in
+In the build directory, the resulting binaries are in

 * src/order_book
 * tests/order_book_test